lkieda/example-app/README.md

 ## Things I'd like to change/try given more time

-### Different Configuration store and caching
+### Different configuration store and caching
 I would use something else than Redis as the configuration store. :) I used Redis mostly because of ease of prototyping a solution.
 In production use I would start with something like Postgres and depending on performance take it further from there.
 Depending on the maximum time we can accept between setting new configuration and seeing it take effect I would define process side caching with appropriate TTL.
-To limit database calls even further I would then insert cache between the processes and Postgres.
+To limit database calls even further I would then insert Redis between the processes and Postgres.

 ### Experiment with Zookeeper